Eritrea national football team: History

 In the first round of the 2014 World Cup qualifiers, Eritrea faced Rwanda.
 The first leg in Asmara ended in a 1–1 draw (and saw Eritrea's first ever goal in a World Cup qualification match), but Rwanda took the second leg by a score of 3–1.

 In the first round of the 2018 World Cup qualifiers, Eritrea faced Botswana.
 The first leg in Asmara saw Botswana win 2–0, and the second leg in Francistown saw Botswana win 3–1, with Botswana winning 5–1 on aggregate.

 In the first round of the 2022 World Cup qualifiers, Eritrea faced Namibia.
 The first leg in Asmara saw Namibia win 2–1, and the second leg saw Namibia win 2–0; Namibia won 4–1 on aggregate.

-Eritrea withdrew from the 2023 Africa Cup of Nations qualifiers and the 2026 World Cup qualifiers, and would not play a match for six years until May 2025, when they played two matches against the Niger A' team.
+Eritrea withdrew from the 2023 Africa Cup of Nations qualifiers and the 2026 World Cup qualifiers, and would not play a match for six years until May 2025, when they played two matches against the Niger A' team: from 21 September 2023 to 31 March 2026, Eritrea was left out of the FIFA rankings because they did not play a recognised match within the last four years.

+On 25 March 2026, Eritrea played their first competitive game since before the COVID-19 pandemic when they participated in the 2027 Africa Cup of Nations qualification preliminary round.
+It was also their first AFCON-related game since 2008.